HR strategy examples - What makes a successful HR strategy?

 - Enhanced hiring practices

-It is here where a successful HR strategy comes into its own.
+It is here where succssful strategic HR comes into its own.
 The most successful HR departments at the most successful organizations, while all focusing on their people, differ in the ways in which they cement their reputation for innovative HR strategies.

 Examples of successful HR strategies

-Organizations like Nissan, which has developed a HR concept it calls ‘kaizen’.
+Organizations like Nissan, which have developed an HR concept it calls 'kaizen'.
 Kaizen empowers the Nissan workforce to continually improve the way a job is done.
 This is coupled with an emphasis on providing managers with the autonomy to recruit and build their own teams.

 Alliance Boots (parent company of the Boots chain) also shines for its promotion of community outreach programs for employees.
 In fact, Alliance Boots was the first organization of its kind that offered formal accreditation to employees for their work in the community.